Picture this: one of your best team members starts missing deadlines, skipping meetings, and causing some friction with coworkers.

 Consistency in HR is one of the best strategies you can apply, but when it comes to disciplinary procedures, it's extra important across the organization.

-Staying consistent helps ensure fairness and reduces the potential for claims of bias or favoritism, which can lead to complaints, poor mental health at work, or legal issues.
+Staying consistent helps ensure fairness and reduces the potential for claims of bias or favouritism, which can lead to complaints, poor mental health at work, or legal issues.

-The first thing you need to do in any disciplinary situation is figure out what the problem is.
+The first thing you need to do in any disciplinary situation is identify the problem.

 This might be something like an employee showing up late repeatedly, not being at work when they’re supposed to, or not hitting their performance goals even after getting help.